How Artificial Intelligence Is Shaping the Future of Cybersecurity

 Yet AI, machine learning, predictive analytics, and natural language processing are also being used to strengthen cybersecurity in unprecedented ways — flagging concealed anomalies, identifying attack vectors, and automatically responding to security incidents.

-To fully grasp the shifting threat landscape, improve security postures, and thwart attacks, cybersecurity and IT leaders must understand the benefits and risks of artificial intelligence.
+To fully grasp the impact of AI in cybersecurity, CISOs and other security and ITleaders must understand the benefits and risks of artificial intelligence.
+We’ll take a closer look at these below.

 1. Identifying attack precursors

 AI algorithms, particularly ML and deep learning models, can analyze massive volumes of data and identify patterns that human analysts might miss.
-This ability will facilitate early detection of threats and anomalies, preventing security breaches and allowing systems to become proactive rather than reactive.
+This ability will facilitate early detection of threats and anomalies, preventing security breaches and allowing systems to become proactive rather than reactive in threat hunting.

 AI enhances access control and password practices by employing advanced authentication mechanisms.
 Biometric authentication such as facial recognition or fingerprint scanning can strengthen security measures by reducing reliance on traditional passwords.